Your Step-by-Step SOC 2® Audit Checklist

 Offering flexibility without sacrificing security rigor, SOC 2 is one of the most common security frameworks in North America.
 However, complying with SOC 2 requires a comprehensive audit of your organization’s systems, processes, and controls.
 Preparing for such an undertaking is no easy feat.

-To help, we’ve compiled a checklist of pre-audit steps you can take to maximize your chance of passing that audit and gaining the ability to say you’re SOC 2 compliant.
+To help, we’ve created a checklist of pre-audit steps you can take to maximize your chance of passing that audit and gaining the ability to say you’re SOC 2 compliant.
+You can download it below or keep reading to get a detailed overview of each step.

 What is a SOC 2® audit?